circleci/circleci-docs/jekyll/_cci2/orbs-faq.md

 Question: How can I intentionally fail a build that invokes an orb from within an orb?

 Answer: You can always return a non-zero status code from the shell to fail the job.
-You can also use `run:circleci-agent step halt` as a step to exit the job without failing.
+You can also use `run: circleci-agent step halt` as a step to exit the job without failing.